 Interim Suspension: The university retains the authority to impose an interim (immediate) suspension from the university and/or selected campus facilities with proper notice if such action is necessary to preserve the safety of persons or property.
-During an interim suspension, a student may not participate in academic, extracurricular, or other activities of the university except as may be authorized by the Associate Vice President for Student Affairs or their designee.
+During an interim suspension, a student may not participate in academic, extracurricular, or other activities of the university except as may be authorized by the Assistant Vice President for Student Affairs or their designee.
 In this instance, the students will be afforded an interim suspension meeting and the opportunity to show why their continued presence on campus does not constitute a threat to themselves, others, or property.
-The interim suspension meeting is separate from the student- conduct process.
+The interim suspension meeting is separate from the student conduct process.
 The student will have five (5) business days within which to request an interim-suspension meeting.
 An opportunity to meet with Student Conduct for a final resolution will be provided as soon as possible.

-- Procedures: The following steps explain the procedure for imposing an interim suspension: - Initiating an interim suspension: When a situation, as defined above, occurs, the responding university official contacts the Threat Assessment Team or the Associate Vice president for Student Affairs or their designee to assess the situation and determine if an interim suspension is appropriate. - Notification of an interim suspension: The student will be sent an interim suspension letter immediately, which states that the student is either suspended from the university and/or suspended from all or selected campus residential facilities until a final resolution is determined through the Student Conduct process. - Interim-Suspension Meeting: The student can immediately request an interim suspension meeting to be conducted by the associate vice president for student affairs or his/her designee.
+- Procedures: The following steps explain the procedure for imposing an interim suspension: - Initiating an Interim Suspension: When a situation, as defined above, occurs, the responding university official contacts the Threat Assessment Team or the Assistant Vice President for Student Affairs or their designee to assess the situation and determine if an interim suspension is appropriate. - Notification of an Interim Suspension: The student will be sent an interim suspension letter immediately, which states that the student is either suspended from the university and/or suspended from all or selected campus residential facilities until a final resolution is determined through the Student Conduct process.

+- Interim-Suspension Meeting: The student can immediately request an interim suspension meeting to be conducted by the Assistant Vice President for Student Affairs or his/her designee.
 The interim suspension letter will contain instructions on how to request a review.
-Those present at the meeting may include the responding university official and other witnesses as deemed appropriate by the associate vice president for student affairs.
+Those present at the meeting may include the responding university official and other witnesses as deemed appropriate by the Assistant Vice President for Student Affairs.
 During the review, the student will be given an opportunity to demonstrate why his or her continued presence on campus does not constitute a threat to themselves, others, or property.
-As part of the review, the student may be required to submit to an immediate medical/psychological evaluation.
-The student will be evaluated by the director of the Cook Counseling Center or his/her designee. - Timeframe to Request Interim-Suspension Review: A student must request a meeting within five (5) business days; after that time frame, the interim suspension and/or suspension from campus residential facilities and all student activities will remain in effect until the matter is resolved through the student conduct process.

-- Decision: The decision made after the interim suspension meeting will be final.
+As part of the review, the student medical/psychological evaluation.
+The student will be evaluated by the director of the Cook Counseling Center or his/her designee. - Timeframe to Request Interim-Suspension Review: A student must request a meeting within five (5) business days; after that time frame, the interim suspension and/or suspension from campus residential facilities and all student activities will remain in effect until the matter is resolved through the student conduct process. - Decision: The decision made after the interim suspension meeting will be final.
 There will be no additional appeal. - Student Conduct Process/Resolution: Interim suspension information will be shared with Student Conduct and others who need to know.
 Student Conduct will determine and schedule, as soon as possible, the appropriate resolution process to determine whether the student is responsible for violating university policy and, if so, appropriate sanctions.